-Globally, the history of sausages goes back several thousands of years.
-Closer to home, the history of sausages in Britain was strongly influenced by Roman invaders during their occupation at around 400 A.D.
+The history of the sausage goes back several thousands of years.
+Closer to home, the history of British sausage was strongly influenced by Roman invaders during their occupation of Britain around 400 A.D.

-Yes, originally, our humble British sausage had a pedigree to be proud of - Italian sausage ancestry, the original Britalian sausage!
+Yes, originally, our humble British sausage has a pedigree to be proud of - Italian sausage ancestry, Britalian sausage!

-Regional favourites such as the Lucanian or Luganega sausage were top of the list for both Romans and ancient alike Britons.
-As with anything food related, these original Italian sausage recipes were superb - their secret?
+Regional favourites such as the Lucanian or Luganega sausage were top of the list for both Romans and resident Britons.
+As with anything food-related, the original Italian sausage recipes were superb - their secret?
 Simple, fresh organic ingredients and meats from the original free-ranging, pasture reared animals.

 Britalian sausages? sausages made in the UK, mixed with Italian ethos and Slow Food principles.
 Traditional techniques and the provenance of local naturally grown ingredients.
 Then, as now, it's hardwired into the Italian DNA.
 The result, nutrient-dense sausages of superior flavour.
 Food made this way has the added benefit of helping local communities as much of the money stays local - and not with far off investors.

 Improving British Bangers

 High welfare, 100% free-range pork.
 Primal cuts of shoulder or belly are ideal as they contain a good ratio of lean muscle to fat.
 Relax, it's not the fat in a typical British sausage we need to be concerned about.

 In terms of creating a healthier low carb sausage, saturated fats bring flavour, texture, juiciness and good overall mouthfeel.
 Natural Sausages are simply (high welfare) meat – chopped, salted & seasoned, mixed and stuffed into natural casings, either hog, sheep or occasionally beef.
 But to also make a sausage healthier, we need to significantly reduce carbs.